-Rachele manages the day-to-day operations of the Foundation’s New York office.
+Rachele helps manage the day-to-day operations of the Foundation’s New York office.
 She previously worked as an office manager and an executive assistant at an investment bank that specializes in technology mergers and acquisitions.
-Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree in theology from The General Theological Seminary.
+Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree from The General Theological Seminary.
 She actively volunteers with several nonprofit organizations in New York City.

 Josh is an economist and public policy expert.
 Prior to joining the Foundation, he was a Doctoral Fellow and Research Associate in the Department of Education Reform at the University of Arkansas.
 He currently serves as an adjunct faculty member at Rice University where he teaches in the Summer Institute for the Rice Education Entrepreneurship Program at the Jones Graduate School of Business.
 In addition to his experiences in academia, Josh brings multi-dimensional entrepreneurial and business skills to the Foundation, having spent some of his early career as a charter school administrator and engineering consultant.
 Josh has produced high quality, policy relevant research spanning a number of important areas, including public pension cost and labor market effects and K-12 education policy.
 His work has appeared in scholarly journals such as Education Finance and Policy and Education Next.
 He has presented his work at several major academic conferences such as the meetings of the American Economic Association, the Association for Public Policy Analysis and Management, the Association for Education Finance and Policy, and the American Statistical Association.
 Josh has also worked actively to shape public policy.
 While at the University of Arkansas, he provided expert testimony and policy advice in several states on the topics of K-12 education policy and public pension reform.
 During his tenure with the Foundation, Josh has focused primarily on addressing the public pension crisis by educating the public and policymakers throughout the country about the nature and size of the problem as well as potential structural reforms that would create a pension system that is comprehensive, sustainable, and fair.
 Josh holds a B.S. and M.S. in Industrial Engineering and a Ph.D. in Economics from the University of Arkansas.

-Karla is a research and policy analyst for the Foundation’s public accountability initiative.
-Prior to joining the Foundation, she provided research and outreach support as the graduate intern for the Pennsylvania Immigration and Citizenship Coalition (PICC) where she advocated for legislative change in Pennsylvania.
-Karla was also recognized as a Fels Public Policy Challenge finalist for her proposal on improving the walkability of Philadelphia for senior citizens.
-Prior to working with PICC, Karla was an integral part of the management team of The Council of Spanish Speaking Organizations of Philadelphia.
-She spearheaded projects such as strategic planning, board relations, staff and volunteer recruitment, grant writing, and outreach.
-During the 2010 Census and in partnership with the Mayor’s Office of Multicultural Affairs, she helped coordinate a campaign to engage the Latino community.
-Karla holds a liberal arts degree from Universidad Metropolitana in Caracas, Venezuela and an M.S. in Social Policy from the University of Pennsylvania.
+Karla helps to manage the Foundation’s Public Accountability portfolio.
+In addition, she runs the Foundation’s Innovation Labs program, an initiative that is focused on engaging leading academics and practitioners in order to brainstorm about how to solve some of society’s most pressing issues.
+Prior to joining the Foundation, Karla provided research and outreach support for the Pennsylvania Immigration and Citizenship Coalition (PICC), where she advocated for legislative change on immigrants’ rights.
+She was also recognized as a Fels Public Policy Challenge finalist for her proposal on improving the walkability of Philadelphia for senior citizens.
+Before her involvement with PICC, Karla was an integral part of the management team of The Council of Spanish Speaking Organizations of Philadelphia.
+She spearheaded projects related to strategic planning, board relations, staff and volunteer recruitment, grant writing, and outreach.
+Karla holds a B.A. in liberal arts from Universidad Metropolitana in Caracas, Venezuela and an M.S. in Social Policy from the University of Pennsylvania.

 Leila is a former journalist with experience producing award-winning television reports, leading complex multimedia campaigns, and developing internal and external communications strategies.
 Prior to joining the Foundation, she was a senior manager in the Office of Communications at one of the largest school districts in the country.
 Leila served as the project manager for some of the district's largest communications initiatives and provided editorial direction across multiple platforms, including the Web, print, television, and social media.
 Leila began her career as a radio and television news reporter and spent 13 years reporting in San Antonio, Texas, and upstate New York.
 She graduated cum laude from Syracuse University with a degree in Political Science and Broadcast Journalism.